 - 14. (1) When a registered Macao aircraft has sustained damage, the Civil Aviation Authority shall judge whether the damage is of a nature such that the aircraft is no longer airworthy as established by the Regulation and the appropriate airworthiness requirements issued by the Civil Aviation Authority and subject to such conditions as it thinks fit.
-The following is applicable: - (a) If the damage is sustained or ascertained when the aircraft is on the territory of another State or Territory, the authorities of the other State or Territory shall be entitled to prevent the aircraft from resuming its flight on the condition that the Civil Aviation Authority be advised, through a communication by the commander of the aircraft or by the authority of the State or Territory of all details necessary to formulate its own judgement; - (b) When the Civil Aviation Authority considers that the damage sustained is of a nature such that the aircraft is no longer airworthy, it shall prohibit the aircraft from resuming flight until it is restored to an airworthy condition; - (c) The Civil Aviation Authority may, however, in exceptional circumstances, prescribe particular limiting conditions to permit the aircraft to fly without fare-paying passengers to an aerodrome (or heliport) at which it will be restored to an airworthy condition, with the permission of the State or Territory that had originally prevented the aircraft from resuming flights; - (d) When the Civil Aviation Authority considers that the damage sustained is of a nature such that the aircraft is still airworthy, the aircraft shall be allowed to resume its flight, subject to such conditions as it thinks fit, granting an authorization permitting such aircraft to commence a flight in specified circumstances notwithstanding that any specified item of equipment (including radio and navigation equipment) required by or under this Regulation to be carried in the circumstances of the intended flight is not carried or is not in a fit condition for use; - (e) Any failure to maintain an aircraft in an airworthy condition as defined by the appropriate airworthiness requirements issued by the Civil Aviation Authority shall render the aircraft ineligible for operation until the aircraft is restored to an airworthy condition. - (2) An aircraft registered in Macao shall not commence a flight if any of the equipment (including radio and navigation equipment) required by or under this Regulation to be carried in the circumstances of the intended flight is not carried or is not in a fit condition for use:
+The following is applicable: - (a) If the damage is sustained or ascertained when the aircraft is on the area of another State or Region, the authorities of the other State or Region shall be entitled to prevent the aircraft from resuming its flight on the condition that the Civil Aviation Authority be advised, through a communication by the pilot-in-command of the aircraft or by the authority of the State or Region of all details necessary to formulate its own judgement; - (b) When the Civil Aviation Authority considers that the damage sustained is of a nature such that the aircraft is no longer airworthy, it shall prohibit the aircraft from resuming flight until it is restored to an airworthy condition; - (c) The Civil Aviation Authority may, however, in exceptional circumstances, prescribe particular limiting conditions to permit the aircraft to fly a non-commercial air transport operation to an aerodrome (or heliport) at which it will be restored to an airworthy condition.
+In prescribing particular limiting conditions the Civil Aviation Authority shall consider all limitations proposed by the authorities of the State or Region that had originally, in accordance with sub-paragraph (a) above, prevented the aircraft from resuming its flight;

-- (a) otherwise than under and in accordance with the terms of an authorization under this paragraph which has been granted to the operator; and - (b) unless in the case of an aircraft to which paragraph 24 of this Regulation applies, the Operations manual required thereby contains the particulars specified in Part F of the Ninth Schedule.
+- (d) When the Civil Aviation Authority considers that the damage sustained is of a nature such that the aircraft is still airworthy, the aircraft shall be allowed to resume its flight, subject to such conditions as it thinks fit, granting an authorization permitting such aircraft to commence a flight in specified circumstances notwithstanding that any specified item of equipment (including radio and navigation equipment) required by or under this Regulation to be carried in the circumstances of the intended flight is not carried or is not in a fit condition for use; - (e) Any failure to maintain an aircraft in an airworthy condition as defined by the appropriate airworthiness requirements issued by the Civil Aviation Authority shall render the aircraft ineligible for operation until the aircraft is restored to an airworthy condition. - (2) An aircraft registered in Macao shall not commence a flight if any of the equipment (including radio and navigation equipment) required by or under this Regulation to be carried in the circumstances of the intended flight is not carried or is not in a fit condition for use: - (a) otherwise than under and in accordance with the terms of an authorization under this paragraph which has been granted to the operator; and - (b) unless in the case of an aircraft to which paragraph 24 of this Regulation applies, the Operations manual required thereby contains the particulars specified in Part F of the Ninth Schedule.